Calcutta Tramways Company: Buses

 With over 45 routes throughout Kolkata and its surrounding areas, CTC buses complement its tram service.
 The initial bus service was introduced from Rajabazar with a fleet of 40 buses, augmented in 1993 with service from Kidderpore depot.
 The Tollygunge and Belgachia depots were added in 1994 and 1995, respectively.
 In 2005 the CTC began bus service from Ghasbagan depot at Howrah.

 Depots, terminals and workshops

 There are five tram depots: Rajabazar, Gariahat, Tollygunge, Kalighat and Khidirpur.
 Rajabazar and Tollygunge depots are the largest in terms of tracks and area, respectively.
 Khidirpur depot is the oldest and Kalighat depot is the smallest.
-There were tram depots at Ghasbagan, Belgachhia, Park Circus and Joka which are now converted into CTC bus depots.
+There were tram depots at Ghasbagan, Belgachia, Park Circus and Joka which are now converted into CTC bus depots.
 There are also CTC bus depots in Barasat, Habra and Titagarh.

 There are six tram terminals: Shyambazar, Bidhan Nagar Road, Ballygunge Station, Esplanade, B.B.D.
 Bagh (currently closed, work going on resume its services again) and Howrah Bridge.
 The Esplanade terminus serves most of the tram routes.
 Former tram terminals, all now either closed or converted into bus depots and terminals, had been at Shibpur, Bandhaghat, Bagbazar, Galiff Street, Kolkata High Court, Nimtala, Behala, Sealdah Station, Howrah Station, Planetarium and Racecourse.